The Best Travel Chargers for AA or AAA Batteries

 Sony BCG-34HRE4K Super Quick Charger: Feature-Packed Portable

 This charger is a good mix of features and size.
 It can charge batteries one at a time and has temperature monitoring so your batteries should never get too hot.
 More importantly, it has a refresh function, a feature where batteries are fully discharged and then recharged, which is useful for reviving old batteries that are losing their ability to hold a full charge.
 It comes with four Sony Cycle Energy Blue 2000mAh AA batteries, which are low self-discharge batteries similar to Sanyo Eneloops (and may even be rebranded Eneloops).
-Charge time is 2.5 hours for 1-2 batteries, 5 hours for 3-4 batteries for the included batteries.
-Note that for whatever reason, while it can only charge 2 AAA batteries at a time.
-It’s compact at 105 x 65 x 30.5 mm or 2.63 x 4.25 x 1.2 inches and weighs 120g or 4.2 ounces.
+Charge time is 2.5 hours for 1-2 batteries, 5 hours for 3-4 batteries.
+It’s compact at 105 x 65 x 30.5 mm or 2.63 x 4.25 x 1.2 inches and weighs 110g or 3.9 ounces as measured on our scales.
+(If you’re going ultralight, you can easily remove the front cover to bring the weight down to 3.38 ounces or 96g.)
 The power plug folds out from the back of the unit which is ideal for travel (no separate cord).
 You can take a look at the user manual here.
-It’s generally available from Amazon for around $25 or less.
+It’s generally available from Amazon for around $30-$35.

-The La Crosse BC-9009 (originally known as the BC-900) is a dream charger for battery geeks.
+The La Crosse BC-700 is a dream charger for battery geeks.
 This is the least portable charger mentioned here due to its size of 130 x 76 x 38 mm or 5.1 x 3 x 1.5 inches and weight of 326g or 11.5 oz when you include its “wall-wart” power adapter.
 However, it’s also the most advanced, with the ability to analyze your batteries and show their actual capacity in mAh or their voltage output on independent LCD readouts.
 This allows you to determine which of your batteries are the best-performing of the bunch, which may be useful if you’re a professional photographer or someone who just needs the best performance they can get from their batteries.
-The BC-9009 can charge batteries at rates up to 1800mAh which means you can charge your batteries faster if necessary – although bear in mind that faster charge rates generally produce more heat, which is bad for the health of your rechargeable batteries.
-It comes with four AA batteries, four AAA batteries, four C and D battery adapters (to allow you to use AA batteries in a device that uses C or D batteries) and a travel case.
-It’s typically available on Amazon for around $40.
+It’s typically available on Amazon for around $30.
 Since it’s definitely pushing it when it comes to being sized for travel, you might consider keeping one of these at home and getting one of the smaller chargers above for when you’re on the road.

 La Crosse BC-500: The Capable Younger Brother

-If you’re willing to trade some of the features of the BC-9009 for size, you may be interested in its younger brother, the La Crosse BC-500.
+If you’re willing to trade some of the features of the BC-700 for size, you may be interested in its younger brother, the La Crosse BC-500.
 It’s smaller at 124 x 66 x 22 mm or 4.9 x 2.6 x 0.9 inches, weighing 70g or 2.5oz (not including its power adapters).
-One advantage that this charger has over the others listed here is that it can be powered by its included 12V cigarette lighter adapter, making it ideal if you need a charger for car camping trips in addition to hopping around the globe, where you can use its included “wall-wart” power adapter.
+One advantage that this charger has over the others listed here is that, in addition to the standard “wall-wart” power adapter, it includes a 12V cigarette lighter adapter, making it ideal if you occasionally need a charger for car camping trips or for your boat.
 The LCD shows charge voltage and percent charge completed while charging.
-In addition to charging your batteries, it has a basic refresh function (labeled DISCHARGE) where it discharges and recharged your batteries, and a test function, where it will fully charge, then fully discharge, then fully recharge your batteries and tell you the measured capacity.
-It lacks the ability of its older brother, the BC-9009, to select the charge rate and is instead locked to a rate of 500mAh, giving typical a charge time of about 4 hours with 2000mAh batteries or 5 hours for the two 2600mAh batteries which are included.
-It’s available from Amazon with the price ranging from about $25 to $35.
+It has a basic refresh function (labeled DISCHARGE) where it discharges and recharges your batteries, and a test function, where it will fully charge, fully discharge, then fully recharge your batteries to tell you the measured capacity of the battery.
+It lacks the ability of its older brother, the BC-700, to select the charge rate, and is instead locked to a charge rate of 500mAh, giving typical charge times of about 4 hours for 2000mAh batteries (i.e. Eneloop or equivalent low self-discharge batteries) or 5 hours for the two standard 2600mAh NiMH batteries which are included.
+It’s available from Amazon with the price ranging from about $30 to $40.

 i have 3 of the the lacrosse 900’s now but i think most battery geeks prefer the maha 9000(?)…..not sure if its portable though….i think it has a 12 V option, which the lacrosse does not…